 In 1956, Caedmon had the great fortune to record Eudora Welty reading some of her finest stories.
-In her sweetly vibrant Mississippi drawl, Ms. Welty deftly draws the listener in to the uproariously multilayered "Why I Live at the P.O.," the spontaneous "Powerhouse" and the insightful voice of women's truths in "Petrified Man."
+In her sweetly vibrant Mississippi drawl, Ms. Welty deftly draws the listener in to the uproariously multilayered ""Why I Live at the P.O.,"" the spontaneous ""Powerhouse"" and the insightful voice of women's truths in ""Petrified Man.""
 Ms. Welty's reading brings immediacy and resonance to these wonderful tales.

 - New eBooks